kanokarob/Dragonkind-Evolved/README.md

 - Periodically teleports up to 3 random players to the top of random towers
 - Only one Portal Crystal can be present at a time
 - Only appears at Ferocious+ difficulty

+**10,000**
+- Only appears during the 10,000 Dragon fight
+- Only one 10,000 Crystal can be present at a time
+- Makes all other End Crystals invulnerable until this one is destroyed

 </details>